Extra-dimensional axion patterns: Theoretical and experimental constraints

 The previous expression localizes the maxion modes, but those that interact more strongly with the SM are the heavy ones in the plateau, for which

 according to Eqs~\eqref{eq:fplateauLED} and \eqref{eq:fplatRS}.
 In terms of the coupling represented in Fig.~\ref{fig:schematic},

 we obtain $g_{a\gamma\gamma\,,\text{plateau}} \approx \,{2.5\times 10^{-10}}\,{\text{GeV}}^{-1}$, after fixing $\mu_1\sim 10^{-2}$\,eV, $\Lambda\sim 1$~TeV and $|C_{a\gamma}| \approx 1.92$ since all axions inherit the same model-independent coupling to photons from the original interaction in Eq.~\eqref{Eq:ActionAxiondDim}.
-Such coupling is on the verge of the constraints imposed by single-axion searches in stars; the production of additional eigenstates is expected to strengthen this limit severely.
-Note that model-dependent interactions could be introduced in the IR brane to make the KK axions more photophobic, at the cost of some tuning (see e.g.~Ref.~\cite{DiLuzio:2017ogq}).
-However, supernova and Planck data~\cite{Caloni:2022uya} exclude already the gluonic coupling in Eq.~\eqref{eq:plateauconstraint} for the largest possible displacements identified in Eq.~\eqref{eq:g0constraint}.
-Larger values of $\mu_1$, which could be realized in the RS framework, would lead to even stronger couplings of the KK axions in the plateau.
+Such coupling is on the verge of the constraints imposed by single-axion searches in stars;~see Fig.~\eqref{fig:schematic}.
+We note that model-dependent interactions could be introduced in the IR brane to make the KK axions more photophobic, at the cost of some tuning (see e.g.~Ref.~\cite{DiLuzio:2017ogq}).
+Nevertheless, supernova data probes directly the gluonic coupling in Eq.~\eqref{eq:plateauconstraint} for the largest possible displacements identified in Eq.~\eqref{eq:g0constraint}.
+Such bound takes into account the production of a single axion in the star, which does not hold in our setup.
+However, as we show below, the production of additional eigenstates strengthens this limit severely in the parameter space of interest.

+By employing the approach of Ref.~\cite{Dienes:2012jb}, one can obtain the effective interaction scale of the KK axions, integrated up to some characteristic energy $E_c$ (around $30$ MeV for typical supernovae core temperatures):